Open source lets you control how you use your information

 Another feature we’ve started to explore is a polling function that could eventually be applied to things such as meeting confirmations for service providers, further reducing the reliance on telephone-based appointment making.
 Currently, a formal RFC is underway to help implement a standard.

 We’re looking forward to introducing ongoing calendar improvements and features into FastMail and we’ll formally announce these as they enter our production environment.

 A special event on the calendar

-Earlier this year Ken was the ninth recipient of the CalConnect Distingushed Service Award.
+In 2018, Ken was honored as the ninth recipient of the CalConnect Distingushed Service Award.

 This award is a testament to Ken’s dedication to improving calendaring specification and standards.
 He is also the author of several RFCs and specifications, which have helped to define calendaring for users the world over.

 Reflecting on his achievement, Ken remains as modest as ever, “it’s this interaction with other developers (in attending CalConnect) that is so important, testing and banging out code together.”

 Ken’s achievements in the calendaring space are immense and he continues to help improve calendaring for all of us.

 As our CEO Bron noted, “CyrusIMAP now has best-in-the-world implementation of calendars and contacts due to Ken’s involvement in CalConnect.”